EmersonElectricCo/lowball-arangodb-authdb/docs/contents.rst

 Installation
 ************

-lowball arangodb authdb has been tested to work with only Python 3.6+
+lowball arangodb authdb has been tested to work with only Python 3.6+ and with ArangoDB Versions 3.4-3.7

 .. code-block:: bash